If you’re new to digital marketing and want to learn how to create content for your B2B company, this guide is for you.

 Most B2B companies are sales companies.
 Their expertise lies in producing and selling their product and service — not necessarily in effectively marketing it.

-Even when B2B companies have dedicated marketing departments, those teams mainly exist to support the sales team or run lead generation, which is basically presales.
+Even when B2B companies have dedicated marketing departments, those teams mainly exist to support the sales team or run lead generation, essentially presales.

 Because of the above, most B2B companies look at marketing in a specific way.
 Their goals and the social media channels they use mean that they measure marketing in a certain way and spend money in certain places.